gvwilson/thirdbit/src/fiction/madica/index.md

 *Now what do I do?* Madica thought wearily.
 She was pretty sure she knew what would happen if she held up the eye and shouted, "I have it!"
 She peeked over the side of the dinosaur's enormous head.
-Laurellen and Ike were still below, along with six---no, seven---no, eight---ELFs of varying shapes, sizes, and armaments.
+Laurellen and Ike were still below, along with six—no, seven—no, eight—ELFs of varying shapes, sizes, and armaments.
 Two of them even seemed to be taking a third apart in order to build what she really, really hoped wasn't a rocket launcher.